LAVA-LAB/luiaard/README.md

+# LUIaard

-# Supplementary material for ICAPS 2022 submission 'Anytime Learning and Verification of Uncertain Markov Decision Processes'
+Implementation of 'Linearly Updating Intervals' (LUI) for Robust Anytime Learning of Markov Decision Processes (NeurIPS 2022).

+---

+## Developers

 This implementation was build in Java on top of PRISM (probabilistic model checker), see  http://www.prismmodelchecker.org for more.

+Main developers:
+* Marnix Suilen
+* Thiago D. Simao

+Contributers:
+* David Parker
+* Nils Jansen

+---

 ## Usage